cvdabbeele/cloudOneOnAWS/README.md

 git checkout c1cs
 ```

-7. Define variables for AWS, Cloud One Container Security and for Cloud One Application Security
+#### 5. Configure `00_define_vars.sh`
+Copy the sample file
 ```shell
 cp 00_define_vars.sh.sample 00_define_vars.sh
 ```

 Edit the `00_define_vars.sh` file with the built in editor of Cloud9 or by your prefered editor (e.g. by using vi).
+You will need a License key for:
+- Trend Micro Cloud One Container (Image) Security, and one for
+- Trend Micro Cloud One Application Control
+You can request trial keys via your Account Manager or SE.
 Enter your own configuration variables in the config file at least for

 - `DSSC_AC`